 New and expanded routes

 This partnership will enable new strategic growth opportunities for both American and JetBlue.
-As a result of this partnership, American Airlines will launch international service from New York JFK as of the summer of 2021:
+As a result of this partnership, American Airlines will launch the following two international routes from New York JFK as of the summer of 2021:

-- Tel Aviv (TLV) — this will complement American’s recently announced Dallas to Tel Aviv route, which has since been delayed due to the current pandemic, and will now launch in September 2021
+- Tel Aviv (TLV) — this will complement American’s Dallas to Tel Aviv route, which is now only expected to launch in September 2021

-Furthermore, while no specific details have been given, American plans on adding flights from New York to Africa, Europe, India, and South America, once the coronavirus pandemic is over.
+While no specific details have been given, American plans on adding flights from New York to Africa, Europe, India, and South America, once the coronavirus pandemic is over.
 This is huge, especially given that American Airlines has been shrinking at JFK the past several years, and hasn’t added a long haul route from the airport in over four years.